-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Nicaragua: Pierre Gédéon of Nicaragua Adventures.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Nicaragua, Panama and Costa Rica: Pierre Gedeon of Costa Adventures.

-Whatever your interests, Pierre, a Frenchman whose adopted home has been Central America for more than 20 years, orchestrates itineraries that maximize efficiency in Panama and Nicaragua—places that are still relatively undeveloped—and in Costa Rica.
-If you’ve got 10 days or more, he suggests combining countries.
-Trips can feature adventure activities from soft to strenuous (think river rafting, sandboarding, horseback riding, even volcano hiking); a romantic Caribbean beach escape; bird watching and other wildlife pursuits; visits to archaeological sites, colonial towns, and native villages; a focus on three of the region’s most popular exports—coffee, chocolate, and cigars; or, in many cases, all of the above.
-The late-model, air-conditioned vehicles that comprise his fleet are helmed by friendly, knowledgeable drivers and guides who love to break up the travel time and show clients the real, authentic sides of these countries, away from the tourist traps.
-Thanks to Pierre’s frequent visits to the most appealing hotels, he knows exactly which room to book at each property.
+Pierre, a Frenchman whose adopted home has been Central America for more than 20 years, orchestrates multi-country itineraries that maximize efficiency in Panama and Nicaragua—places that are still relatively undeveloped—and in Costa Rica.
+Trips can feature adventure activities from soft to strenuous (think river rafting, horseback riding, ocean or mangrove kayaking, volcano hiking); a romantic Caribbean beach escape; bird watching and other wildlife pursuits; visits to archaeological sites, colonial towns, and native villages; a focus on three of the region’s most popular exports—coffee, chocolate, and cigars; or all of the above.

 Where to Stay and Eat